 You’ll still be able to unlock your door with the keypad if the Wi-Fi goes down, but you won’t be able to use the Nest app to control your lock or change settings.

-You also won’t get any notifications from the lock, and if you have a guest or visitor with scheduled access, they may not be able to open the door if the lock is unable to check the date and time.
+You also won’t get any notifications from the lock.
+If you have a guest or visitor with scheduled access, they may not be able to open the door if the lock is unable to check the date and time.

 You’ll always be able to lock and unlock the deadbolt from inside even if the power is out or the Wi-Fi goes down.